tpertila/PowerPlatformConnectors/independent-publisher-connectors/Finnish BIS/Readme.md

 The BIS Search also provides information on entities which are not registered at the Finnish Trade Register, such as municipalities or Government agencies in Finland.

+## Deprecation
+Be aware, that this connector has deprecated.
+Used API has been changed.

 ## Publisher: Timo Pertilä, Forward Forever

 ## Prerequisites